Aravindh-SNR/star-wars-memory-game/README.md

 Play the game at https://star-wars-memory-game.netlify.com/

-To run the app locally,
+To run the app locally:
 1. Clone the repository
 2. Run npm install
 3. Run npm start